-Completing a Bachelor of Music (Degree with Honours) at the University of Melbourne and the James Morrison Academy in 2019, she has worked with world renowned artists including pianists Barney McAll and Andrea Keller, as well composing and playing with ‘The Rest Is Silence’, ‘The Floor Is Well, Thanks’, ‘Flora Carbo Trio’, ‘Magnify’ and most recently ‘Ecosystem’.
-Their debut performance of new works premiered at the Melbourne Recital Centre Salon in July 2021.
+Completing a Bachelor of Music (Degree with Honours) at the University of Melbourne and the James Morrison Academy in 2019, she has worked with world renowned artists including pianists Barney McAll and Andrea Keller, as well composing and playing with ‘The Rest Is Silence’, ‘The Floor Is Well, Thanks’, ‘Flora Carbo Trio’, ‘Magnify’ and most recently ‘Ecosystem’ (performing a newly commissioned work at the 2022 Melbourne International Jazz Festival).

 Interview with Nikos Fotaki s August 2018 http://australianjazz.net/2018/08/flora-carbo-striving-total-honesty/

 ‘Erica’ Review by Alex Raupach September 2018 https://musictrust.com.au/loudmouth/erica/